KQM-git/TCL/characters/pyro/diluc.md

 {% tab title="C5" %}
 #### **Phoenix, Harbinger of Dawn**

-Increases the Level of Dawn by 3.
+Increases the Level of Dawn by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 #### **Flaming Sword, Nemesis of the Dark**

-After casting Searing Onslaught, the next 2 Normal Attacks within the next 6s will have their DMG and ATK SPD increased by 30%.
+After casting Searing Onslaught, the next 2 Normal Attacks within the next 6s will have their DMG and ATK SPD increased by 30%.\
 Additionally, Searing Onslaught will not interrupt the Normal Attack combo.
 {% endtab %}
 {% endtabs %}